AsahiLinux/AsahiLinux.github.io/content/blog/2022/03/17-asahi-linux-alpha-release.md

 If you're curious, [these](https://github.com/AsahiLinux/asahi-alarm-builder/) are the scripts we use to build the Asahi Linux images starting with a vanilla Arch Linux ARM tarball.
 We also sponsor an ALARM mirror as part of our project (jp.mirror.archlinuxarm.org).

-As part of our project, are contributing fixes and improvements to a number of miscellaneous packages; for example, Apple GPU support for Mesa is already well on the way (it is being tested on macOS), and we also have a fork of xkeyboard-config where we will prototype keyboard layout adjustments to better support Macs before upstreaming.
+As part of our project, we are contributing fixes and improvements to a number of miscellaneous packages; for example, Apple GPU support for Mesa is already well on the way (it is being tested on macOS), and we also have a fork of xkeyboard-config where we will prototype keyboard layout adjustments to better support Macs before upstreaming.

 ### Can I install other distros?